 Later, I logged into the server to see what the actual problem was.
 When I read the logs, I gasped:

 [22/May/2019:11:21:03 +0000]...
 [22/May/2019:17:12:16 +0000]...

 Translation: I received a web request at 11:21am UTC, and the next request was at 5:12pm.
 What this meant was, the night my latest article went viral, my server went down for 5 hours and 51 minutes.
 I remembered those words I once wrote:

 Using a CDN, caching, and small optimizations to the code was all that was necessary to have $15.00 a month handle a total of 2.9 million web requests. [...]
 I hope to have the opportunity to watch my current setup also fail and face the challenge of optimizing it.

 Can't say I didn't ask for it.
 According to the error logs, the website went down because Apache had spun up too many processes.
 Meaning, I had too much traffic:

 [Wed May 22 11:15:51.735751 2019] [mpm_event:error] [pid 28967:tid 140542191217600] AH00484: server reached MaxRequestWorkers setting, consider raising the MaxRequestWorkers setting

 On June 11th, I received another message on twitter.
 This one also said that my blog was down.
 Only, when I accessed the website on my phone, it loaded just fine.
-My health check had not notified me, so I checked the logs to see that everything was fine.
-I replied to the user, telling him that the website is back up.
+My health check had not notified me, so I checked the logs to see that there was nothing unusual.
+I replied to the user, telling him that the website was back up.

-A few minutes later, I received an email.
+A few minutes later, I received an email from a second person.
 The subject line was

 In Russia.
 I clicked open the email and the content said: